-Due date for property taxes in Island County is April 30 and second half balances are due Oct.
+Due date for property taxes in Island County is April 30.
+Second half balances are due Oct.
 31.

 The property taxes paid to the Island County Treasurer are redistributed to the State of Washington to fund public schools, the special purpose districts that provide services (hospital districts, school districts, cities, fire districts, parks and recreation districts, diking districts, drainage districts, the library district, emergency medical services, etc.), and Island County (roads and public services).
 These districts require tax revenues to continue operations and provide services to county residents.
 Additionally, many have outstanding bond issues with debt service payments due June 1 and Dec.
 1. On behalf of the state and districts, we appreciate your prompt payments.

-Failure to receive a statement by mail does not absolve the taxpayer of the responsibility to make timely payment per RCW 84.56.050.
-Checks received without appropriate interest and/or penalties included will be applied as partial payments.
+Failure to receive a statement by mail does not absolve the taxpayer of the responsibility to make timely payment per RCW 84.56.020.
+Checks received without appropriate interest and/or penalties included will be returned as a short payment.